1994 Popeyes shooting

 On April 16, 1994, three employees were shot and killed and a fourth employee was seriously injured at a Popeyes restaurant in Gadsden, Alabama.
-The perpetrators, Robert Bryant Melson (June 5, 1971 – June 8, 2017) and Cuhuatemoc Hinricky Peraita (born May 19, 1976), robbed the restaurant of over $2,100, led the four employees into a freezer, and then shot all four of them.
+The perpetrators, 22-year-old Robert Bryant Melson (June 5, 1971 – June 8, 2017) and 17-year-old Cuhuatemoc Hinricky Peraita (born May 19, 1976), robbed the restaurant of over $2,100, led the four employees into a freezer, and then shot all four of them.

 Melson was sentenced to death for the crime and executed in 2017.
-Peraita received a life sentence; however, he was later sentenced to death for killing another inmate in prison.
+Peraita received a life sentence, but was later sentenced to death for killing another inmate in prison.
 Peraita remains on death row.

 Shooting

-On the night of April 15, 1994, Robert Melson and Cuhuatemoc Peraita entered a Popeyes restaurant in east Gadsden through the back door of the building after employee Darrell K. Collier unlocked it to allow fellow employees Nathaniel Baker and Bryant Archer to take out the trash.
-Upon entry, Melson and Peraita ordered Archer, Baker, Collier, and another employee, Tamika Collins, into the restaurant's office and demanded that they empty the safe.
+On the night of April 15, 1994, Robert Melson and Cuhuatemoc Peraita entered a Popeyes restaurant in east Gadsden through the back door of the building after 23-year-old employee Darrell K. Collier unlocked it to allow fellow employees Nathaniel Baker and Bryant Archer, both aged 17, to take out the trash.
+Upon entry, Melson and Peraita ordered Archer, Baker, Collier, and another employee, 18-year-old Tamika Collins, into the restaurant's office and demanded that they empty the safe.
 They complied, after which Melson ordered the group to get inside the restaurant's freezer.
 Shortly after locking them in the freezer, Melson unlocked the door and opened fire.
 Baker, Collier, and Collins all died of their wounds before paramedics arrived.
-Archer was shot four times, but he survived and was able to crawl to the restaurant's office to call 911.
-The killings happened shortly after midnight in the early hours of April 16.
+Archer was shot at least four times (in the left arm, shoulder, neck, and jaw), but he survived and was able to crawl to the restaurant's office to call 911.
+The killings happened shortly after midnight in the early hours of April 16, 1994.

+Investigation and arrests

+Peraita worked at the restaurant before the murders, and despite both Peraita and Melson wearing bandanas concealing their faces, Archer knew and recognized Peraita due to a "distinctive haircut" he had.
+Archer identified Peraita as a participant, and police located his address from a paycheck he had failed to retrieve from the restaurant.
+Hours later, police stopped a car in which Peraita and Melson were riding and arrested them.
+Archer also positively identified Melson as the shooter.